Neural-Systems-at-UIO/QUINT_webtools/docs/WebIlastik.rst

 **WebIlastik**
 ================

-WebIlastik is a tool for interactive image classification, segmentation and analysis using supervised machine learning.
+WebIlastik is a tool for interactive image classification and segmentation using supervised machine learning.
 Interactively train a classifier to recognise your features-of-interest, e.g. cells, receptors, or markers of pathology.
 You are then ready to export segmentated images to be used in the Nutil software for regional quantification.

 How to open WebIlastik?
 ---------------------------